How to Backup SQL Server Database in 3 Ways - Qiling

 How to Back Up SQL Server Using T-SQL Command

-To create a SQL Server full backup, you need to use the BACKUP DATABASE command.
-This command backs up the database, including data files, transaction logs, and other SQL Server-related files.
+To create a SQL Server full backup, use the BACKUP DATABASE command, which backs up the database, including data files, transaction logs, and other SQL Server-related files.

 BACKUP DATABASE AdventureWorks2012